mozillascience/fellows-class-2015/fellowship_sprints.md

 Learning is best achieved when we have domain specific examples to work with

-#### What is PrismDB?
+#### What is Learning Bank?

-- PrismDB is browser based/desktop tool that you can drag and drop links that feeds into a database of resources for learning tools/skills - e.g. how to make a web map with javascript, how to run a T-test in R, etc.
+- Learning Bank is browser based/desktop tool that you can drag and drop links that feeds into a database of resources for learning tools/skills - e.g. how to make a web map with javascript, how to run a T-test in R, etc.
-- Prism DB uses web scraping to try and pull out the relevant programmng language and also the subject/data type the tutorial is working on.
+- Learning Bank uses web scraping to try and pull out the relevant programmng language and also the subject/data type the tutorial is working on.
 - users can then browse learning by langugage but also domain or data examples that are relevant for them.
 - The idea then is that PrismDB will become a big database of helpful links and tutorials that are relevant for learning new skills and tools, etc that can be navigated and filtered in an enjoyable way.
 - Ultimately PrismDB is a database of domain examples so that we can learn with the data and things that align closest to us.